jhpyle/docassemble/_docs/config.md

     fr: fr
 {% endhighlight %}

+The `enable` key must be set to `true` in order for the text-to-speech feature to work.
+The `key` is the [VoiceRSS] API key.
+The `languages` key refers to a dictionary that associates languages with default dialects to be used with that language.

 ## <a name="s3"></a>s3

 If you are using [Amazon S3] to store shared files, enter your access